RosettaCommons/documentation/A-note-on-parsing-residue-selections-in-movers-and-filters.md

 ## Getting movers and filters that take residue indices as input to understand reference poses

 Previously, movers that could parse both Rosetta numbering and PDB numbering did so by calling the ```core::pose::parse_resnum()``` function in core/pose/selection.cc.
 This function is still used for this purpose, although now it can <i>also</i> parse reference pose numbers.
 However, it does not do so by default.
-In order to permit a mover or filter to take advantage of reference poses, the following small changes must be made:<br/>
+In order to permit a mover or filter to take advantage of reference poses, the following small changes must be made:

 - The mover or filter must store a string for the residue selection rather than an integer or a core::Size.
-This adds negligibly to the memory overhead of the mover or filter.<br/>
+This adds negligibly to the memory overhead of the mover or filter.

 - In the mover or filter's ```apply()``` function (<i>NOT in its</i> ```parse_my_tag``` <i>function!</i>), the mover or filter should call ```core::pose::parse_resnum()```, with ```check_for_refpose=true``` to convert the string into a Rosetta index for the current state of the pose.
 This adds negligibly to the computational cost of the mover or filter, but it must be done at apply time rather than initial setup time because the whole point of reference poses is that the pose length or numbering might change from the start of a script or protocol to the point at which a mover or filter is applied.
 Note that if ```check_for_refpose=false``` (the default), then the function doesn't consider whether the string could specify reference pose numbering, and only performs the old behaviour of checking for Rosetta or PDB numbering.
 This is to prevent movers that have not been modified to parse residue numbering at apply time from using reference poses.